bchallenor/todo.txt-slice/README.md

 Installation
 ------------

-Slice is [installed](https://github.com/ginatrapani/todo.txt-cli/wiki/Creating-and-Installing-Add-ons) like any other add-on.

-You will need Python 3.

 Slice works on Linux, Mac OS X and Windows (Cygwin).
+It requires Python 3.

+To install Slice, copy the `slice` file to your `todo.txt` add-on directory.

+For more information see [Creating and Installing Add ons](https://github.com/ginatrapani/todo.txt-cli/wiki/Creating-and-Installing-Add-ons) on the `todo.txt` wiki.

 Tests